-Another Oh Hae Young was a hit tvN drama starring Eric Mun, Seo Hyun-jin, and Jeon Hye-bin, which aired for 18 episodes from May to June 2016.
+Another Oh Hae Young was a hit tvN drama starring Eric Moon, Seo Hyun-jin, and Jeon Hye-bin, which aired for 18 episodes from May to June 2016.
 It was also considered as one of the highest rated Korean dramas in cable television history.
-The story revolved around Park Do-kyung (Eric Mun), an introvert sound director who was grieving the disappearance of his bride Oh Hae-young (Jeon Hye-bin) on their wedding day.
+The story revolved around Park Do-kyung (Eric Moon), an introvert sound director who was grieving the disappearance of his bride Oh Hae-young (Jeon Hye-bin) on their wedding day.
 One year after the incident, Do-kyung was told that Hae-young was going to marry a businessman named Han Tae-jin (Lee Jae-yoon), prompting Do-kyung to avenge and sabotage Tae-jin’s business by leaving him bankrupt.
 However, everything was apparently a case of mistaken identity as the woman who was supposed to marry Tae-jin had coincidentally the same name Oh Hae-young (Seo Hyun-jin) as the one who left him.
 To make things more complicated, Do-kyung kept seeing visions of the stranger Oh Hae-young in the future.

 Grumpy tidbit: There were fun cameos by Yeon Woo-jin, Lee Sun-bin, and Seo Ye-ji in the drama, too!
-Because this drama’s PD was also the one who helmed another fan favorite romantic comedy, its OST was repeatedly heard throughout the series.
+Because this drama’s PD was also the one who helmed another fan-favorite romantic comedy, its OST was repeatedly heard throughout the series.

 But this drama is also one of the best when it comes to having amazing soundtracks, no doubt.

 The striking component of this drama was how the complicated story line was presented in the most relatable way.
 When Hae-young (Seo Hyun-jin) was devastated after her break-up with Tae-jin, she did all sorts of things that a normal brokenhearted girl would do.
 She grieved, yet she stood up.
 She was hurt, but she moved forward.
 Not to mention Tae-jin’s break-up line was a little too harsh to say on the day before your own wedding.
 But then, I admit that it took me 13 episodes before fully investing my heart on Do-kyung’s character.
-At first, I found it hard deep in my heart to really forgive him for ruining Hae-young’s wedding, but then I realized what the show really wanted us to see.
+At first, I found it hard deep in my heart to really forgive him for ruining Hae-young’s wedding.
+But then, I realized what the show really wanted us to see.
 Hae-young and Tae-jin, as well as Hae-young (Jeon Hye-bin) and Do-kyung, were not meant to be.
-They were just four people who got tangled up in this mess, but then again, after the truth had been revealed, their love for one another was never the same.
-Some people are just supposed to come to life to help you find the right person who deserves you.
+They were just four people who got tangled up in this mess, and after the truth had been revealed, their love for one another was never the same.
+Some people are just supposed to come to your life to help you find the right person who deserves you.

 Grumpy tidbit: Kim A-joong was first offered the lead role of Oh Hae-young, but declined.

-Ahhh, this drama is also filled with hot kissing scenes, from the main OTP to the secondary couples… every one was so game to smooch!
+Ahhh, this drama is also filled with hot kissing scenes, from the main OTP to the secondary couples… everyone was so game to smooch!